-Mang Hlei Bawi (pictured right) is 22 years of age.
+Mang Hlei Bawi (pictured right) is 24 years of age.
 He came to us back in 2009.
 Mang has now completed a double degree in geography and theology (from Bethel Bible College).
-Now he is studying for a master's degree in theology.
-Currently he also volunteers at our home assisting in caring for the younger boys.
+He has now completed his study for a master's degree in theology.
 Mang hopes to become a pastor.

 EMPOWER ASIA MYANMAR has four boys' homes.
-One is based in the northwest, another is for Wa tribal boys, a third is in Yangon and the fourth is located in the nation's western territory.
+One is based in the northwest, another is for Wa tribal boys, a third is in Yangon and the fourth is located in the controversial and violent Rakhine State.

 The Wa Tribal Project: Back in 2011 when we opened the Wa boys' project in the Shan State we came across a boy who at the time was just 11 years old.
 He was studying in just grade one.
 This is because he was off labouring to help his parents instead of enjoying the luxury of attending school.
 At the time, even though he lived in Myanmar, he could not speak Burmese.
 He had nine siblings but seven had died.
 In 2009 his father had also died from an infected leg.
 His mum was a farm worker earning just one dollar per day - enough to purchase low grade rice to feed her family for two daily meals.

-Now he is studying in grade six.
-In the past he was a little unmotivated with his study but since the beginning of 2016 he has seen greater value in an education and is studying well, achieving school awards.
+Now he is studying in grade nine.
+In the past he was a little unmotivated with his study but over the last couple of years he has seen greater value in an education and is now studying well and even achieving school awards.
 He has become a very helpful boy who very capably carries out his duties at the house.

 Our house father hopes that he will be helpful for his family and God’s ministry.
 It could be that soon he will study for a diploma in Bible studies.
 Simultaneously he will also learn a trade so that he may be self-supporting.